bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 Now you can see a validation error on the gateway.
 The error is displayed because we didn't define the conditions for process execution when it reaches the gateway.
 Trying to execute the process will fail because the process execution engine cannot determine which path to follow.
 :::

-We need to configure the conditions required to define the path to follow when executing the process.
+Configure the conditions required to define the path to follow when executing the process.
 Conditions are defined on the gateway outgoing transitions (i.e. the arrows going out of the gateway):
 1. Select the transition going to the end event
 1. Name it to _Good_
 1. Go to the **General > General** tab